shyampurk/kitchen-tracker/HwBuildAndInstall.md

 		- After restarting, click Troubleshoot -> Click Advanced Options -> Click Windows Startup Settings -> Click Restart
 		- After restarting your computer a second time, choose Disable driver signature enforcement from the list by typing the number 7 on your keyboard.Your computer will restart automatically.

-Step 2: Once you disable Automatic Driver Installation on Windows OS.
-The automatic download and installation of device drivers can prevent proper installation of the LinkIt ONE USB COM port driver on Windows 7 machines.
+Step 2: The automatic download and installation of device drivers can prevent proper installation of the LinkIt ONE USB COM port driver on Windows 7 machines.
 If you’ve already disabled the automatic installation of device drivers, you can skip this step, otherwise:

 	- Open Control Panel and search for and open "Change Device Installation Settings" dialog box.
 	- In the dialog box, select "No, let me choose what to do" option, then click "Never install driver software from Windows Update" option.